Preparing & Structuring B2B One-On-One Customer Interviews

 Where Do They Go To Learn & Be Better Professionals?
 This series of questions helps you determine where to place your products or services so that prospective customers will find you.
 Maybe there are go-to digital publications everyone reads.
 Or, perhaps there’s an annual conference no one misses.
 Knowing where your customers go to learn and improve helps you direct where to put your limited funds.

 What Are The Biggest Short/Long-Term Trends They See Impacting Their Business?
-These questions will help you see what bigger issues behind short-term projects or metrics are on your customers’ minds.
-Again, these are a great way to see how to begin positioning your product in a way that will resonate well with where your customers’ heads are at.
+These questions help you see the bigger issues or questions scrolling through customers’ heads.
+Again, they help with positioning your product in a way that aligns with organizational evolutions.

 Where To Source Your Interview Respondents

-Once you know what you want to ask, you’ll have to find a group of people you can interview.
+Once you know what you want to ask, you need a group of people to talk to.
 When it comes to B2B customer interviews, you can usually source interviewees from a few different places:

 Customer Database: If you are already selling a product and have a sizable database of customers, this is a great place to start.
 Other than an interview incentive (usually an Amazon gift card), you generally won’t have to pay to interview this group.
 The only downside is that they might be a biased sample; because they are already customers, they may represent only a subset of a larger customer base that happened to find your product or service.

-Survey Sampling Organizations: There are major organizations that will help you source respondents…for a price.
-This includes companies like Qualtrics or ResearchNow that have access to very large contact databases.
+Panel Sampling Organizations: There are major organizations that will help source respondents.
+These are called panel companies and they are in the business of maintaining large contact databases.
 By asking a series of screener questions, they can source people who meet your prospective customer criteria.
 The major downside is cost.
-B2B interview sampling can often cost $100+ just to recruit a respondents, and that’s before an interview incentive.
+We’ve seen the cost to recruit B2B participants range from $300 to $1,200.
+The more niche the participant, the higher the cost.

 LinkedIn: If you know the type of person you want to interview (e.g. company, industry, job title), you can connect with them on LinkedIn and request an interview.
 It’s certainly a great way to reach an unbiased sample.
 However, this is an extremely time-intensive process since doing cold outreaches can take a very, very long time.